AlicornLunaa/CellularSimulation/README.md

 molecule and treat them as one cell.

 Have each proton try to find at least one side of a neutron to bind to

+Check if the corner of each protons has more neutrons that it can move to.
+Try ti get to the spot with the most sides covered by a neutron